Welcome to c-web-modules Documentation

 Examples

-static const char* template =
+const char *json;

 For more examples, check out the following links: